In this article, we focus on a range of school security threats and risks to teacher and pupil safety.

 This will always be very difficult, as anger can boil over in a flash.

-With the ongoing issue around teacher safety, the importance of CCTV in schools has never more pressing.
+With the ongoing issue around teacher safety, the importance of CCTV in schools has never been more pressing.

 Drugs and alcohol – a growing challenge for schools